Krishan45/quick-BBC-news/README.md

 # quick-BBC-news
-This code helps you to see all the headlines on the BBC website
+This code helps you to see all the headlines of the BBC website